Guyn/style/packages/typography/README.md

 ### classes

-Henri's can automatically generate classes based on the given font-weights.
-Enable the `weight-classes` and henris will give you classes like `.font-light{ font-weight: 100; }`
+Guyn can automatically generate classes based on the given font-weights.
+Enable the `weight-classes` and guyn will give you classes like `.font-light{ font-weight: 100; }`

 ### function